California Central Railway: Los Angeles Metro Rail

-California Southern Railroad was merged into the California Central Railway Company in June 1887.
-Collapse of the great land boom, resulted in the consolidation of the California Southern Railroad, the California Central Railway and the Redondo Beach Railway in 1889.
+The California Southern Railroad was merged into the California Central Railway Company in June 1887.
+The collapse of the great land boom resulted in the consolidation of the California Southern Railroad, the California Central Railway, and the Redondo Beach Railway in 1889.
 The new corporation was named: Southern California Railway Company.
-The repair shops were all moved to San Bernardino and the rail headquarters were moved to Los Angeles.
+The repair shops were all moved to San Bernardino, and the rail headquarters were moved to Los Angeles.